aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/3 - build-policy-constraint-constraint-template.1/index.en.md

 ::::

-The request was denied by Kubernetes API, because it didn’t meet the requirement from the constraint forced by OPA Gatekeeper.
+The request was denied by Kubernetes API, because it didn’t meet the requirement of known registries on whitelist imposed by OPA Gatekeeper constraint.